DynamoDS/Dynamo/src/DisabledProjects.md

 3. IronPythonTests

 ### Reason
-IronPython is no longer maintained and has many security issues
+Python2 and by extension IronPython2 has reached end of life and has many security issues

 ### Resolution
 IronPython has been deactivated and replaced with Python.NET (pythonnet)